How are the heights measured?

 - Attractive, dense growth even without clipping

-Winter Gem Korean Boxwood grows well in a wide range of light conditions, from full sun to moderate shade, and it will thrive in any kind of soil that is not constantly wet.
+Winter Gem Japanese Boxwood grows well in a wide range of light conditions, from full sun to moderate shade, and it will thrive in any kind of soil that is not constantly wet.
 A little fertilizer in spring is all that is needed to keep the neat foliage glossy and rich-green colored, making the perfect neutral color to show off your flowers and shrubs.
 Once established it is tolerant of normal summer dry periods, and if you don’t feel like trimming, but want an attractive background evergreen shrub, it will be that too.

 - Plant Hardiness Zones 5-9

 - Sunlight Full Sun to Partial Shade